dakerr/pirate-island-pixijs/README.md

 This simple game demonstrates how data could be sent to a separate app, and displayed in real-time.

 ## How?
 Both apps (and potentially many others) are connected to the same cloud based database - the NoSQL Firestore Database.
-The second app (here) consumes the data in a stream using a React hook and updates the table in real-time!
+The second app [here](https://github.com/dakerr/pirate-island-scoreboard) consumes the data in a stream using a React hook and updates the table in real-time!

+## Firestore APIs used
+- initializeApp
+- getFirestore
+- getAuth
+- signInAnonymously
+- collection
+- addDoc
+- serverTimestamp

 ## Prerequisites
 This project needs `Node.js` and `Yarn` installed on your system.